Academics

 Instructors: Mr. Tom Keller & Lower School Math Coaching Team (TBD)

 Class Description: The Math Teams meet each week and practice problems and activities associated with the contests in which the School has participated for years.
 Students who sign up enjoy a subscription to Beast Academy, the elementary arm of The Art of Problem Solving, and a host of registrations for and resources from various contest preparation programs, including The Caribou Cup, Noetic Learning, California Mathematics League, Math Kangaroo, and others.
 Students enjoy thematic activities, rigorous and rich problem-solving opportunities, and interactive digital programs, all in the spirit of flexing their reasoning reflexes and calculating cognitive capacities.
-In addition, there are opportunities for hands-on activities to deepen problem solving experiences and to compliment the School's Singapore Math program.
+In addition, there are opportunities for hands-on activities to deepen problem-solving experiences and to compliment the School's Singapore Math program.

 • Spanish Club (6th)

-Spanish Club: 6th Grade (8:00 a.m.-8:45 a.m.)
+Spanish Club: 6th Grade (8:00 a.m. – 8:45 a.m.)

 Instructor: Señora Claudia Zurek

 Class Description: ¡Hola chicos!
-Do you know a lot of Spanish, but want to improve even more?
+Do you know a lot of Spanish but want to improve even more?
 Would you like to advance your Spanish studies and be able to speak and make friends when you travel to a Spanish-speaking country?
 Perhaps you are ready for a higher level of Spanish and are considering taking a placement test that will place you at a higher level when you go to the Upper Campus.
 Then this class is for you!
-Join Ms. Zurek in this class and practice speaking, writing, pronunciation, listening, and grammar with fun and engaging activities!
+Join Sra.
+Zurek in this class and practice speaking, writing, pronunciation, listening, and grammar with fun and engaging activities!
 We will be doing short plays and conversations to practice speaking skills, will learn to write by creating stories, and will be learning some famous Spanish songs from well-known Latino and Latina musicians.

-Instructor: Señora Claudia Zurek, Sierra Canyon’s Lower School Spanish teacher, is a native of Colombia and a veteran teacher with two decades of experience in bilingual education in both the United States and South America.
+Instructor: Sra.
+Claudia Zurek, Sierra Canyon's Lower School Spanish teacher, is a native of Colombia and a veteran teacher with two decades of experience in bilingual education in both the United States and South America.
 She graduated from the University of Colombia with a major in Educational Leadership and has a post-graduate degree in Second Language Acquisition and a Master's in Education.
 Claudia is also the creator and founder of Vivamos Spanish, a comprehensive and fun Pre-K through 6th Grade Spanish learning program used by teachers and students worldwide.

 • Dance Company A/B (3rd-6th)

-Dance Company A/B: 3rd - 6th (3:30 p.m.- 4:30 p.m.)
+Dance Company A/B: 3rd – 6th (3:30 p.m. – 4:30 p.m.)

 Instructor: Mrs. Jessica Steinhart

-Class Description: Dance Company A & B is a conceptual choreography-based class geared towards older students looking to learn more complex combinations and skills while developing finesse and classical style.
+Dance Company A & B is a conceptual choreography-based class geared towards older students looking to learn more complex combinations and skills while developing finesse and classical style.
 It is recommended that dancers have previous dance training and/or are enrolled in a studio class.

 Instructor: Mrs. Jessica Steinhart spent her childhood and teenage years dancing at numerous dance studios in the valley and performing in community theater productions.
 In college, she studied with Dennon and Sayhber Rawles, the late Margaret Hyunn, Lisa Lock, and Robert Salas.
 Jessica founded the Sierra Canyon Lower School Dance Company in the spring of 2015.
 The Company continues to partner with the Upper Campus Arts and Athletic programs to deliver thrilling performances and entertainment throughout the school year.

-• Homework Club (1st-6th) FREE
+• Homework Club (1st–6th)

 Homework Club: 1st – 6th (3:30 p.m. – 4:30 p.m.)

-Class Description: Homework Club is a faculty-supervised homework space offered to 1st through 6th Grade students in designated classrooms.
+Class Description: Homework Club is a faculty-supervised homework space offered to 1st – 6th Grade students in designated classrooms.
 This option is free of charge for all families.
 Please note that the Homework Club does not meet on rainy days.

-Painting in Watercolor: Pre-K – 2nd (3:30 p.m.- 4:30 p.m.)
+Mini Monet: Pre-K – 5th (3:30 p.m. – 4:30 p.m.)

 Instructor: ACE Enrichment